hide-kawabata/traf/README.md

 Following programs are required to build and run Traf.
 Older versions of them might requrie some modification on the library and/or Traf's source.

-- Coq 8.4, 8.6 (8.7 or later is not fully supported yet)
+- Coq 8.4, 8.6 (8.7 or later are not fully supported yet)
 - Proof General 4.4.1pre
 - GTK+ 2.0
-- Lablgtk 2.18.5 (Note: on Mac, you might need to recompile the library; see below.)
+- Lablgtk 2.18.5 (now you can use the one installed by just typing `opam install lablgtk`)
 - OCaml 4.05.0

 Checked environments: